-It’s been 7 years since our last trip to the Eastern Cape with Nick Bowker Hunting.
+It is been 7 years since our last trip to the Eastern Cape with Nick Bowker Hunting.
 While there are a few minor changes (some upgrades to the bar/dinner area), most things were very similar.
 Most importantly, the experience and animals once again greatly exceeded our expectations.
 Being this was my hunting buddy and my second time over, we wanted to go after some different animals to get a little different African hunting experience, but we also wanted to go after of few of the same game as our 1st round given how impressive these animals are and how much we enjoyed going after them previously.
 In 2012, both of us took a Kudu, Mountain Reedbuck, Springbuck, Impala, Warthog & Blesbuck.
 Nick has very appealing hunting packages available for South African Plains Game.

 Here is a recap of our 2019 experience